Best Buys

 Included Meals: Breakfast, Farewell Dinner

-Another reason to rise early: to catch the (optional) Field of Light art installation that blankets the desert floor.
+Another reason to rise early: to catch the (optional) Field of Light art installation by artist Bruce Munro that blankets the desert floor.
 Your spirit will glow just as brightly as you bid farewell to this epic Northern Territory tour.

 Included Meals: Breakfast